-Wikileaks Vault 7: CIA Has Capability To Misdirect Hack Attributions To Russia
+WikiLeaks Vault 7: CIA Has Capability To Misdirect Hack Attributions To Russia

 “The CIA’s Remote Devices Branch’s UMBRAGE group collects and maintains a substantial library of attack techniques ‘stolen’ from malware produced in other states including the Russian Federation.
 With UMBRAGE and related projects the CIA cannot only increase its total number of attack types but also misdirect attribution by leaving behind the “fingerprints” of the groups that the attack techniques were stolen from.”

-With the new information that the CIA could perfectly imitate the fingerprints of a Russian Federation hack, will US intelligence agencies need to provide more proof than just “digital fingerprints” in the case of Russian involvement in the US elections?
+With the new information that the CIA could perfectly imitate the fingerprints of a Russian Federation hack, will U.S. intelligence agencies need to provide more proof than just “digital fingerprints” in the case of Russian involvement in the U.S. elections?
 Does the Vault 7 document dump create a real problem for those charged with investigating Russian hacking claims with an increased burden of proof?

-[Featured Image by Markus Schreiber/AP Photo]
+[Featured Image by Markus Schreiber/AP Images]